spring-attic/flight627/README.md

-# Flight 627
+# Eclipse Flux

-  Project "Flight 627" is prototype work to evaluate possible future cloud-based developer tooling.
+  Project "Eclipse Flux" is prototype work to evaluate possible future cloud-based developer tooling.

   The underlying idea is based on a Git-aware project sync mechanism (you can think of it as